Section 508 Website Compliance

 Section 508 Standards and the Web Content Accessibility Guidelines (WCAG)

 Section 508 compliance levels have been brought into line with the W3C’s Web Content Accessibility Guidelines (WCAG), the de facto global standard for website accessibility.
-A Section 508 compliance audit should therefore include an analysis of conformance with Level AA of the WCAG 2.0 standard.
-Note that WCAG is not a legal standard, hence “conformance” rather than “compliance.”
-However, WCAG conformance is a prerequisite for achieving Section 508 compliance.
+We think a Section 508 compliance audit should include as robust of an analysis of conformance with Level AA of the WCAG 2.0 standard as possible.

 WCAG has continued to evolve since the 2018 update to Section 508, and the current version of the guidelines is WCAG 2.1.
 On the assumption that lawmakers will continue to update Section 508 compliance levels periodically, it makes sense for organizations to target conformance with Level AA of the current WCAG standard.
-For this reason, AudioEye is proud to certify compliance against WCAG 2.1 Level AA criteria.
+For this reason, AudioEye is proud to offer the best automated and manual remediation offering available.

 What is the Difference Between Section 508 Compliance Requirements and the ADA?